BestReviews is reader-supported and may earn an affiliate commission. Details

 Some KitchenAid food processors feature a latched lid rather than a twist lid.
 You just flip the lid into position and lock it when you’re ready to start using your food processor, which is significantly less fiddly than the twist lids that are commonly found on food processors.

-Inexpensive KitchenAid food processors cost $50 to $100.
-At the lower end of this range, you’ll find mini food choppers, while at the higher end you’ll find small food processors with basic blades and attachments.
+The least-costly KitchenAid food processors cost $50 to $100.
+At the lower end of this range, you’ll find mini food choppers ideal for small kitchens.
+At the higher end, you’ll find small food processors with basic blades and attachments.